devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 # 200-Architecting-a-Flutter-App
 ## Introduction
-The Most central topic of architecting a Flutter [[@flutterdevteamFlutterFramework2018]](https://flutter.dev/) app is _Statemanagement_ [[@flutterdevteamFlutterState2019]](https://flutter.dev/docs/development/data-and-backend/state-mgmt). **Where** does my State sit, **who** need access to it and **how** do parts of the app access it?
+The Most central topic of architecting a Flutter [[@flutterdevteamFlutterFramework2018]](https://flutter.dev/) app is _State Management_ [[@flutterdevteamFlutterState2019]](https://flutter.dev/docs/development/data-and-backend/state-mgmt). **Where** does my State sit, **who** need access to it and **how** do parts of the app access it?
 This chapter aims to answer those questions.
-You will learn about the two types of state, you will be introduced to the most three most popular statemanagement solutions and you will learn one of those statemanagement solutions (BLoC [[@soaresFlutterAngularDartCode2018]](https://www.youtube.com/watch?v=PLHln7wHgPE)) in detail.
-You will also learn how to use the BLoC statemanagement solution in a clean and scalable 3-Layered architecture.
+You will learn about the two types of state, you will be introduced to the most three most popular State Management solutions and you will learn one of those State Management solutions (BLoC [[@soaresFlutterAngularDartCode2018]](https://www.youtube.com/watch?v=PLHln7wHgPE)) in detail.
+You will also learn how to use the BLoC State Management solution in a clean and scalable 3-Layered architecture.

-## Statemanagement vs Architecture
+## State Management vs Architecture
 I want to differentiate these two terms.
-Within the Flutter community _Statemanagement_ and _Architecture_ are often used synonymously, but I think we should be careful to do so.
-Statemanagement is a set of tools or a pattern with which we can manage the State within our app.
+Within the Flutter community _State Management_ and _Architecture_ are often used synonymously, but I think we should be careful to do so.
+State Management is a set of tools or a pattern with which we can manage the State within our app.
 Architecture on the other hand, is the over arching structure of our app.
 A set of rules that our app conforms to.
-Any architecture for a Flutter application will have some sort of statemanagement, but statemanagement is not an architecture by it self.
+Any architecture for a Flutter application will have some sort of State Management, but State Management is not an architecture by it self.
 I just want you to keep this in mind for the following chapters.

 ## Types of State
 The Flutter documentaion [[@flutterdevteamFlutterState2019]](https://flutter.dev/docs/development/data-and-backend/state-mgmt) differentiates between two types of State: _Ephemeral State_ & _App State_.
 Ephemeral State is State that is only required in one location IE inside of one Widget.
 Examples would be: scroll position in a list, highlighting of selected elements or the color change of a pressed button.
-This is the type of state that we don't need to worry about that much or in other word, there is no need for a fancy Statemanagement solution for Ephemeral State.
+This is the type of state that we don't need to worry about that much or in other word, there is no need for a fancy State Management solution for Ephemeral State.
 We can simply use a Stateful Widget with some variables and manage Ephemeral State that way [[@flutterdevteamFlutterState2019]](https://flutter.dev/docs/development/data-and-backend/state-mgmt).
 The more interesting type of State is App State.
 This is information that is required in multiple locations / by multiple Widgets.
 Examples would be: User data, a list of favorites or a shopping car.
 App State management is going to be the focus of this chapter.

 ![Ephemeral State vs App State Dession Tree](https://github.com/Fasust/flutter-guide/wiki//images/ephemeral-vs-app-state.png)